curoles/dedesim/prj/orda/doc/Instruction.md

 * S/L - short or long value format, Long means that an additional word brings additional 32 bits to the value.
 * T - type, Imm|Reg
+* D - destination or 2nd source; 2nd source can only be Reg type, destination is implied.

 |Bit 16 S/L | Bit 0 S/L | Number of words  |
 | :-------: | :-------: | :--------------: |